Edgar-Donk/edgar-donk.github.io/README.md

 Anything you do should be separated from working directories, use copies of anything you want.
 Pretty obvious really.

 How will a widget look when the style or theme is changed.
-Tkinter is rather forgiving which may make tracking errors difficult but we can have a list of too many changeable elements and see just which ones will react.
+Tkinter is rather forgiving, which may make tracking errors difficult, but we can have a list of too many changeable elements and see just how they will react.
 Remember as we have seen in ttkthemes a widget is affected both by the image and general colours.
-Text is a useful tool in that the name and representation of a colour can be made in one line.
+In this regard Text is a useful tool in that the name and its colour representation can be made in one line.

-First it is best to refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py this has most of the important widgets together with a theme selector.
+First it is best to refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py, this has most of the important widgets together with a theme selector.
 It has been set up to incorporate ttkthemes.
-The first tab contains most of the normally used widgets, in order to see the scroll bars work, in the second tab with a treeview, it will be necessary to adjust the height and width using the sizegrip, the third tab has the scale and progress bars.
+The first tab contains most of the normally used widgets, the second tab has a treeview, in order to see the scroll bars work it will be necessary to adjust the height and width using the sizegrip, the third tab has the scale and progress bars.
 There may be styles that appeal in different themes, it should be possible to mix and match to your taste provided that you copy widget definitions and their images together.

 Once individual styles have been tested, we need to to incorporate these into a theme that can be called directly from the application with a single import and a single call.
-Obviously one cannot work directly on the tkinter.ttk directory.
+Obviously it would be foolish to work directly on the tkinter.ttk directory.
 One can concoct a complete standalone theme definition together with the appropriate images - but this is not for the fainthearted.
-A simpler solution is to use the ttkthemes module, adding your own theme - we already know that tkinter.ttk uses tcl just as with ttkthemes, so speed is not an issue.
+A simpler solution is to use the ttkthemes module, adding your own theme name.

 1. Create a new directory - give it an expressive name - green
-2. Choose a theme and copy its main tcl file and image directory together with its contents to the main directory.
-So just as with the original file, we have a main directory called green, a main file renamed green.tcl, and a subdirectory also called green.
+2. Choose a ttktheme and copy its main tcl file and image subdirectory together with their contents to the green directory.
+So just as with the original theme, we have a main directory called green, a main file renamed green.tcl, and a subdirectory also called green.
-3. Edit green.tcl replace the name of the original by your name - so for elegance
+3. Edit green.tcl replacing the name of the original by your name - so using elegance as our example ttktheme
 ```
   namespace eval ::ttk::theme::green {
     package provide ttk::theme::green 0.1